skip to content

 Under the Gaming Machines Regulations 2020 (Schedule 3), a person can voluntarily sign up to a pre-commitment system to set a budget and receive alerts when the budget is exceeded to monitor their gambling spending.
 The system also allows the person to set a limit on the amount or time they wish to spend gambling before a gambling session commences.
 The pre-commitment system applies to electronic gambling machines (poker machines) and online gambling platforms.
 Consumers can register with the pre-commitment system by:

-• Completing an application form in writing at a gambling venue; or
+• completing an application form in writing at a gambling venue; or

-• Making a request in person to venue staff; or
+• making a request in person to venue staff; or

-• Completing a form generally available on an online gambling website.
+• completing a form generally available on an online gambling website.

 The pre-commitment system is voluntary, and the gaming license holder must obtain the persons consent to the terms and conditions of the pre-commitment system before the person registers.